blr3/ToDoApp/README.md

 # ToDoApp
 To do list creator
-# Project 1 - *Name of App Here*
+# Project 1 - *To Do App*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**To Do App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Your Name Here**
+Submitted by: **Brianna Richard**

 Time spent: **X** hours spent in total